ajitg25/twitter-analytics/README.md

 - All analysis is done **locally** on your machine
 - No data is sent to external servers
 - Your Twitter archive remains private
-- No API keys or authentication required
+- No API keys or authentication required (except optional public profile fetching)

 ## 🛠️ Technical Details